Matteobikk90/Project2/readme.md

 PIZZA && GO

-Pizzas and Restaurants database where everyone can sign up/in and create/recommend their favourite ones, uploading photos, telephone numbers, a desciption and more.
+Pizzas and Restaurants database where everyone can sign up/in and create/recommend their favourite ones, uploading photos, telephone numbers, a description and more.

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)